 Counterbalancing and Yoking Procedure

 To avoid stimulus bias, participants from both groups will be pseudorandomly and equally assigned to two counterbalancing conditions.
 Each condition contains a combination of a picture (office room) and the color of lamp (yellow versus red) paired with electrical stimulation, yielding the following two counterbalancing conditions: (1) office room x yellow lamp CS+; and (2) office room x red lamp CS+.
-In the second part of the computer task (trials 13-24), participants will receive a duration of electrical stimulation matched to the duration of the electrical stimulus experienced by a participant in the continuous control group of a prior study.
-In that prior study, participants from the continuous control group could terminate the electrical stimulus throughout the whole task.
+In the second part of the computer task (trials 13-24), participants will receive a duration of electrical stimulation matched to the duration of the electrical stimulus experienced by a participant in the continuous control group of our unpublished study.
+In that study, participants from the continuous control group could terminate the electrical stimulus throughout the whole task.
 We will choose four participants (one female and one male from two counterbalancing condition) from the previous continuous control group to match (yoke) the duration of their electrical stimuli to our participants.
 Matching will be done across biological sex.
 We will ensure that each group (stress versus no-stress) contains an equal number of each counterbalancing conditions and yoked participants.

 Manipulation